 Research Overview

 What does it mean to thrive?
-Thriving involves a continuous process of exploration, growth, and development, and for most people, this process is fueled by our closest relationships.
+Thriving is a continuous process of exploration, growth, and development—and for most of us, it is fueled by our closest relationships.
+These relationships support thriving in two fundamental ways: they offer a safe haven when we face adversity, and they act as a secure base that encourages us to pursue opportunity and growth.

-I have also dedicated special research attention to how sexually- and gender- diverse (SGD) populations navigate challenges and growth with respect to their identities, especially in their relationships.
-A recent Gallup poll shows that 7.2% of all U.S. adults and 19.7% of Generation Z identify as SGD.
-As such, this line of work is intended to shed light on the unique support needs of a population that is growing, yet often overlooked in relationships science.
+I also devote particular attention to how sexually and gender diverse (SGD) populations navigate identity-related challenges and growth, especially within their relationships.
+The most recent Gallup data show that 9% of U.S. adults—and roughly 23% of Generation Z—identify as LGBTQ+.
+This line of work aims to illuminate the distinct support needs of a population that is growing rapidly yet remains overlooked in relationships science.

 Manuscripts

 Baron, C. R., Collins, N. L., & Feeney, B.C.
-(2026, in prep).
-Social Support as a Predictor of Personal Growth and Thriving: A Cross-Sectional Study of Sexually-Diverse and Gender-Diverse Young Adults
+(2026, invited revision).
+Source of Strength and Relational Catalyst Support: Pathways to Personal Growth and Thriving among Sexually and Gender Diverse Young Adults

 Selected Presentations

 Baron, C. R., & Collins, N. L. (2025, February).
 Impacts of support in sexually-diverse and gender-diverse young adults.
-Talk presented at the Society for Personality and Social Psychology (SPSP) Annual Convention.
+Talk presented at the Society for Personality and Social Psychology (SPSP) Annual Convention, Denver, CO.

 Baron, C. R., & Collins, N. L. (2024, May).
 Thriving through relationships: Impacts of identity-affirming social support in sexually-diverse and gender-diverse young adults.
 Talk presented at the UCSB Psychological and Brain Sciences Annual Mini Convention, Santa Barbara, CA.